balajipachai/favecoin-sc/README.md

 - In the file explorer, on the left-hand side, `contracts` -> right click -> `New File` -> `FAVE.sol` -> Paste `/flattened_contracts/FAVE.sol` -> `Ctrl+s`

-Do the above steps for `SaleFAVEBNB.sol`

 - Compile the contracts (`Blue Button`)

 - From the left-panel, click `Deploy & run transactions`

 - For FAVE.sol -> Deploy -> specify the initialSupply value, you can use `0x2c781f708c50a0000000` => 210000 FAVE Coins

-- For SaleBNBFAVE.sol -> Deploy -> specify the FAVE contract addresses

 # For Mainnet